-Former Nigerian dictator's $267m seized from Jersey account
+Former Nigerian dictator's $267M seized from Jersey account

 It had been frozen by a federal court in Washington in 2014 at the request of prosecutors pursuing criminal proceedings against Mohammed Abacha and his associates.

-The stolen funds have now been recovered and paid into a special recovery fund after a five-year legal battle, and it will be shared between the Nigerian government, Jersey and the US government, according to Jersey authorities overseeing the case.
+The stolen funds have now been recovered and paid into a special recovery fund after a five-year legal battle.
+The fund will be shared between the Nigerian government, Jersey and the US government, according to Jersey authorities overseeing the case.

-Robert MacRae, Jersey's Attorney-General Attorney said in a statement that freezing the assets demonstrated Jersey's "commitment to tackling international financial crime and money laundering."
+Robert MacRae, Jersey's attorney general, said in a statement that freezing the assets demonstrated Jersey's "commitment to tackling international financial crime and money laundering."

 CNN contacted Abacha's son for comments over the allegations but has yet to receive a response.

-Abacha came into power in 1993 and ruled Nigeria with an iron grip until his death in 1998.
+Sani Abacha came into power in 1993 and ruled Nigeria with an iron grip until his death in 1998.
 Activists who criticized his regime were imprisoned for months, with some put to death.
-Opposition leaders were also jailed under his leadership.
+Opposition leaders were jailed under his leadership.

 Abacha's regime came under fierce international criticism when he executed popular playwright Ken Saro-Wiwa and eight other activists, who came to be known as the Ogoni 9.